 Plone consultant and integrator.
 Plone and OSS evangelist.
+Plone Conference 2010 Organiser.
 Director of Netsight, UK.
 Current board member.

 Who Am I?

-I am the director of Netsight, a 12-person web development firm in the UK who specialise in Plone deployments, customisation and integration.
+I am the director of Netsight, a 13-person web development firm in the UK who specialise in Plone deployments, customisation and integration.
 I have been involved in Plone since 2003 and Zope since 2000.
-I served on the inaugural board of the Plone Foundation in 2004 and again this past year.
+I served on the inaugural board of the Plone Foundation in 2004 and the past two years.
 Over the years I have been involved in various aspects of Plone, both as a developer and bug fixer (although I do more integration work now).

 I have been very active in marketing Plone and trying to introduce Plone into areas where Open Source traditionally has had trouble getting to.